Using the force-velocity imbalance to individualise training

 Therefore, the aims of this study were to:

-1) Analyse the individual adaptation in F-V profile until every subject reached their optimal profile; and
+1) Analyse the individual adaptation in the F-V profile until every subject reached their optimal profile;

-All sixty subjects (age = 23.7 ± 3.7 yr) were trained professional futsal or semi-professional soccer and rugby players.
-The squat jump (SJ) was used to determine each subjects F-V profile in a Smith machine.
-Five to eight progressive loads where used after bodyweight ranging from 15- 90kg.
+All sixty subjects (age = 23.7 ± 3.7 years) were trained professional futsal or semi-professional soccer and rugby players.
+The squat jump (SJ) was used to determine each subject’s F-V profile in a Smith machine.
+Five to eight progressive loads were used after body weight ranging from 15- 90kg.

 HFD and LFD groups:

 - Extremely large increases in theoretical maximum force (F0) (HFD = 44.1 ± 11.7%; LFD = 16.5 ± 5.1%).